zonyl/pytomation/README.md

 For other operating systems, search your package manager for the equivalent packages or use pip to install the Python dependencies.

-Build openzwave and python-openzwave:
+Build openzwave and python-openzwave
 ====================================
 Aeon Labs Z-Wave requires python-openzwave, which  must be compiled from source.
 There is also a binary avaiable at http://bibi21000.no-ip.biz/python-openzwave/python-openzwave-0.2.6.tgz (I haven't tested).

-The following is extracted from the python-openzwave INSTALL_MAN.txt.
+The following is extracted from the python-openzwave INSTALL_MAN.txt:

     sudo apt-get install mercurial subversion python-pip python-dev python-setuptools python-louie python-sphinx make build-essential libudev-dev g++ sudo pip install cython==0.14